-Because of Homewatch CareGivers’ 30 years of in-field experience in dealing with emergencies, we provide a checklist for our offices to consider so they are ready for a crisis.
+Because of Homewatch CareGivers’ decades of in-field experience in dealing with emergencies, we provide a checklist for our offices to consider so they are ready for a crisis.
 These tips guide employees through emergency situations like Sandy, through tornadoes and hail storms in the spring and summer, and through ice storms in the winter.

 In May 2008, a massive tornado swept through the town of Windsor in northern Colorado.
 Don Gaymon’sHomewatch CareGivers office was in its path.
 After it was over, the office no longer had two walls or a roof.
 Don believes the organization of a home care agency kept his caregivers going after the storm.

 “You can’t control your caregivers directly when you have no power, but as long as they are trained and know what the expectations are, they keep providing care,” Don said.

 Don says he is now better prepared for conditions like blizzards because of the tornado.
 His office always thinks about emergencies and how to be ready.
 Every caregiver that goes through orientation learns about emergency preparedness.
 For example, when winter weather is coming, he reminds his caregivers to bring an extra change of clothes with them in case heavy snow keeps them at a client’s house longer than expected.

 Each office in Sandy’s path spent the days leading up to the storm calling clients and making sure they were ready for the storm.
 Caregivers were in placed in homes where they were needed by our offices around New Jersey and in Pennsylvania.
 These offices have experience with this sort of situation every winter when they plan for major snowstorms.